Dr Ramon Pacheco Pardo

 KF-VUB Korea Chair

 Room 4.20 Virginia Woolf Building

 Mondays 9.00 - 10.00

 Outside of term time, contact is by email or appointment only.

 Research interests and PhD supervision

-Dr Pacheco Pardo is a Senior Lecturer (Associate Professor) in International Relations at King's College London and the KF-VUB Korea Chair at the Institute for European Studies (IES-VUB).
+Dr Ramon Pacheco Pardo is Senior Lecturer (Associate Professor) in International Relations at King's College London and the KF-VUB Korea Chair at the Institute for European Studies (IES-VUB).
 He is also the Co-director of the London Asia Pacific Centre for Social Science.
 He holds a PhD in International Relations from the London School of Economics and Political Science (LSE).
-Before he completed an MA in International Relations at the University of New South Wales and a BSc (Honours) in Journalism at Complutense University in Madrid.
 Dr Pacheco Pardo is also Committee Member at CSCAP EU and Korea Foundation Korea-Europe Next Generation Policy Expert alumnus.
-He has held visiting positions at the Lee Kuan Yew School of Public Policy, Korea University and Melbourne University.
-Dr Pacheco Pardo has been editor of Millennium: Journal of International Studies and currently sits in the editorial board of EU-China Observer and Global Studies Journal.
+He has held visiting positions at Korea University, the Lee Kuan Yew School of Public Policy and Melbourne University.
+Dr Pacheco Pardo has been editor of Millennium: Journal of International Studies and currently sits in the editorial boards of EU-China Observer and Global Studies Journal.
 His publications include the book North Korea-US Relations under Kim Jong Il: The Quest for Normalization? published in 2014 and translated into Korean in 2016.
 He has participated in track 1.5 or 2 dialogues with South Korea, North Korea, China and Japan, given testimony before the European Parliament, and is a frequent media commentator on Northeast Asian affairs and EU-East Asia relations.

 - East Asia’s international relations and political economy